aucontraire/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 * 3-new_owner: script that changes the owner of the file hello to the user betty
 * 5-execute: script that adds execute permission to the owner of the file hello
 * 6-multiple_permissions: script that adds execute permission to the owner and group, read permission to others
+* 7-everybody: script that adds execution permission to all